unccd/Prais4-reporting-manual/SO4.md

 - This indicator and metric are very intuitive and only minor challenges exist.
 The reporting Party should understand where and why there are KBAs in their country, otherwise the metric will have less meaning.
 In addition, Parties should interpret the indicator as the mean percentage of each important site for terrestrial biodiversity (i.e., those that contribute significantly to the global persistence of biodiversity) that is covered by designated protected areas.

-- Data on KBAs and protected areas is generally widely available; however, challenges exist at the national level in ensuring the designated protected areas are effective at reducing biodiversity loss.
+- Data on KBAs and protected areas is generally widely available; however, the indicator does not measure the effectiveness of protected areas in reducing biodiversity loss.

 ### 4.3.6.
 Summary (main actions)